cristobalvch/apartment-rental-chile/README.md

 # apartment-rental-chile

-## This Project is not being maintained Anymore
+## IMPORTANT!!: This Project is not being maintained Anymore

 A cool way to  analyze the rental offers of apartmens in Chile using Python Scripts and Power Bi Dashboards